Black Sheep (group)

-Black Sheep is an American hip hop duo from Queens, New York, United States, composed of Andres "Dres" Vargas Titus and William "Mista Lawnge" McLean.
+Black Sheep is an American hip-hop duo from Queens, New York, United States, composed of Andres "Dres" Vargas Titus and William "Mista Lawnge" McLean.
 The duo was from New York but met as teenagers in Sanford, North Carolina, where both of their families relocated.
-The group was part of the Native Tongues collective, which included the Jungle Brothers, A Tribe Called Quest, and De La Soul.
+The group was part of the Native Tongues collective, which included the Jungle Brothers, De La Soul, and A Tribe Called Quest.
 After getting together in 1989, Black Sheep debuted in 1991 with the hit song "Flavor of the Month" and later released its first album, A Wolf in Sheep's Clothing, which gained them praise and recognition in the hip-hop community for the album's unique rhythms and intelligent, often humorous lyrics.
 After six years together, Black Sheep disbanded in 1995, citing creative differences.

 Biography

 Initial career and break up (1989–1995)

 Black Sheep was formed in 1989 by William "Mista Lawnge" McLean.
-While working as a DJ in New York, McLean met Mike Gee of the Jungle Brothers and DJ Red Alert, who encouraged him to start his own hip hop group.
+While working as a DJ in New York, McLean met Mike Gee of the Jungle Brothers and DJ Red Alert, who encouraged him to start his own hip-hop group.
 He recruited Dres, who he had grown up with in North Carolina.
 Black Sheep was the first hip-hop act to appear on The Tonight Show with Jay Leno after the departure of Johnny Carson.
 Their first official appearance as Black Sheep was on De La Soul's 1991 album De La Soul Is Dead.
 Dres was featured on the track "Fanatic of the B Word".

 A Wolf in Sheep's Clothing charted three times on the Billboard Hot Dance Music/Club Play chart in 1992 with "The Choice Is Yours (Revisited)" (No. 9), and "Strobelite Honey" (No. 1).
 Black Sheep was also featured on the remix of Vanessa Williams's single "Work to Do" (No. 8).
 The group's relationship with its label, Mercury/PolyGram, allowed Dres to establish a boutique label through which he could sign his own acts.
 Mercury distributed the imprint, which was called One Love, through PolyGram's Independent Label Sales division rather than PolyGram Group Distribution.
 However, only one full-length title was ever released, the only album by affiliated act the Legion, titled Theme + Echo = Krill from 1994.

 The group's second album, Non-Fiction, was released later that year.
 Because of virtually no promotion and a generally poor reception, the album managed only lackluster sales.
 Black Sheep broke up shortly after its release.